Adroiti/docs-for-code-review-tools/tfsec/aws-elastic-search-use-secure-tls-policy.md

-Pattern: Elasticsearch domain endpoint is using outdated TLS policy
+Pattern: Use of insecure TLS/SSL policy for AWS Elasticsearch

 Issue: -